Exodus 18:1-20:26

 “You are not to use the name of Adonai your God in vain (lightly or frivolously, in false affirmations or profanely) for Adonai will not hold him guiltless who takes His name in vain” (Exodus 20:7).

-The name of Adonai is not to be lifted up in vanity or excessive pride.
-The priests to whom the name was given did not want it profaned among the nations.
-Unfortunately, the name also became lost to the people chosen by Elohim to know it.
+The name of Adonai is not to be lifted up in excessive pride.
+The priests to whom the name was given did not want it profaned among the nations so the name unfortunately became lost to the people chosen by Ehyeh Asher Ehyeh to know it.

 ד Dalet – Door means ‘pathway.’